Cancer and work

 • the types of relationships you have with other staff

-• whether your workplace is collaborative, friendly and nurturing, or distrustful and negative
+• whether your workplace is friendly and supportive, or distrustful and negative

 • whom you feel you can trust with personal matters